AugurTech/handset-detect/README.md

 console.log( parse( userAgent ) );
 ```
-#### NOTE: The first time you load this library on your machine
-The free-edition comes in a zip and will need to extract itself.
-During this process, you'll see the following prompts:

-`User-Agent-Parser: No database found.
-Loading...`

-Once the zip is extracted, you'll see:

-`User-Agent-Parser: Database extracted`

-At this point, the database will process and save a cached version of itself in Redis, so you don't have to repeat this process ever again.
-Once its done, you'll see:

-`User-Agent-Parser: Finished loading.
-Restart your app or workers so that they use the new database`

-At this point, restart your app or server to have the most advanced UA parser...for free.
-Cheers

 #####FREE DB UPDATES
 In case you want free database updates, then you can get them by signing up for a free API key. https://app.handsetdetection.com/signup